What to do if your Yahoo account was hacked

 Related: 7 safety tips from hackers

-Be extra careful about clicking on links or opening downloads from unknown email addresses.
+Be extra careful about clicking links or opening downloads from unknown email addresses.
 If anyone emails asking for your password, it’s a red flag — even if it looks like it’s coming from a legitimate place like Yahoo or a bank.
 Never share any account information or passwords over email.

 Turn on two-factor authentication.